 Abraham Lincoln penned those words as he dedicated the grave site of over 20,000 men.
 He was quite right, no words he could say would make that battle any less horrific.
-I wanted to convey a little bit of the gravity in this homeschool history lesson, and show them a small taste of the scariness of war.
+I wanted to convey a little bit of the gravity in this history lesson, and show them a small taste of the scariness of war.
 All in all the Battle of Gettysburg lesson is a success.

-(This post contains affiliate links marked with an *, in addition the painting above is part of Creative Commons and is used with permission)
+(This post contains affiliate links marked with, in addition the painting above is part of Creative Commons and is used with permission)

 Battle of Gettysburg lesson introduction

-Before starting our activity we read The Last Brother*, a story about an eleven year old boy who follows his brothers to war and watches two of his brothers die, and at the Battle of Gettysburg has one brother left.
-He is scared that brother might die too.
+Before starting our activity we read The Last Brother, a story about an eleven-year-old boy who follows his brothers to war and watches two of his brothers die, and at the Battle of Gettysburg has one brother left.
+He is scared that his brother might die too.

 It’s a heart-rending tale to read as a Mom, I’m imagining how the young bugler felt, but it’s also a good introduction to this battle.

 And with older kids it makes for a great discussion of right and wrong choices.

 But, I had another point to draw out.

 How did you tell who was on your side at the Battle of Gettysburg?